DPZ — Domino's Pizza, Inc.

 - Same-store Sales: Increased by 0.9% in Q1, below expectations.

-- Income from Operations: Grew by 4.2% (excluding foreign currency impacts and a gain from the sale of corporate aircraft).
+- Income from Operations: Grew 4.2% (excluding foreign currency impact and a gain from the sale of corporate aircraft).

-- Global Retail Sales: Increased by 3.4% due to positive U.S. comps and net store growth of over 900 stores in the past year.
+- Global Retail Sales: Increased by 3.4%, driven by positive U.S. comps and net store growth.

 - Share Repurchases: Approximately 446,000 shares repurchased for $170 million year-to-date, with $1.29 billion remaining on the share repurchase authorization.